QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 ; -> 'good
 {{< /highlight >}}

+---

-Unrelated to the above, let's look at value and type.
+Then let's look at value and type.
 When asking what's the value of an S-expression, in most of the cases, it returns the nature of itself.
 For example, see the value of these S-expression: